Like jewelry for your garden, a bromeliad can be small or large, subtle or spectacular, and it's a breeze to grow.

 These plants form a circular center usually called a cup.
 This cup collects rainwater and organic debris that nourish the plant.

-From out of the cup emerges either a medium to tall showy flower - or there will be tiny flowers down in the center of the cup.
+From out of the cup emerges either a medium to tall showy flower - or there will be tiny flowers down in the center of the cup, as pictured above.

 The taller flowers can last a long time - even many months - before fading.

 Most South Florida bromeliads aren't long-lived...they usually live anywhere between 2 to 4 years.